 The First National Bank Of Beverly

-The First National Bank Of Beverly in Ohio printed $138,700 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1863 and stopped printing money in 1874, which equals a 12 year printing period.
-That is actually quite brief in terms of bank existence.
+The First National Bank Of Beverly in New Jersey printed $340,020 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1907 and stopped printing money in 1935, which equals a 29 year printing period.
+That is a fairly normal lifespan for a national bank.
 During its life, The First National Bank Of Beverly issued 4 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Beverly was located in Washington County.
-It was assigned charter number 133.
+For the record, The First National Bank Of Beverly was located in Burlington County.
+It was assigned charter number 8704.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com